 - Determine the current engine oil level.

-- If the level is between the min and max marks, the oil level is correct.
-If the level is below the min mark, you will need to add engine oil to bring the level to the recommended range.
+- The oil level is correct if the level is between the min and max marks.
+If the level is below the minimum mark, you must add engine oil to bring the level to the recommended range.
 You must remove some oil if the level is above the MAX mark.